PRO Weekly Digest: Investing In SPACs With Dane Capital Management

 Noteworthy PRO articles

-In addition to the 2 top ideas we published this week, we wanted to highlight a few of our PRO editors' favorite PRO ideas this week:
+In addition to the two top ideas we published this week, we wanted to highlight a few of our PRO editors' favorite PRO ideas this week:

 SA Editor John Leonard, CFA: The Game Changer discusses why Argos Therapeutics (NASDAQ:ARGS) is significantly undervalued with 100%+ upside using conservative assumptions as its lead drug candidate in Phase III trials (which already demonstrated higher clinical benefit/efficacy in a Phase II trial) could become the standard of care in a combination therapy setting for mRCC; upcoming catalysts include Independent Data Monitoring Committee review in February 2017 and Phase III data readout by or during June 2017; high insider ownership and high short interest could fuel additional upside.